mondeep0123/Cortex-ARC/README.md

 > "We can have better train data instead of grids for arithmetic"

 > "We can't accept defeat.
 I am no expert, a vibecoder but came this far.
 I won't surrender!"

+> "If the model can't see a 3x3 grid, it's not a logic failure—it's a resolution failure.
+Go shallower!"

+> "Conditioning isn't a suggestion; it should be a gate.
+Use FiLM."

 </details>